Potassium hexachloroplatinate

 Potassium hexachloroplatinate is the inorganic compound with the formula K_{2}PtCl_{6}.
-It is a yellow solid that is a comparatively insoluble potassium salt.
+It is a yellow solid that is a poorly soluble in water.
 The salt features the hexachloroplatinate(IV) dianion, which has octahedral coordination geometry.

-The precipitation of this compound from solutions of hexachloroplatinic acid was formerly used for the determination of potassium by gravimetric analysis.
-It is also useful as an intermediate in the recovery of platinum from wastes.
+The precipitation of this compound from solutions of hexachloroplatinic acid has been used for the determination of potassium by gravimetric analysis.
+It is an intermediate in the recovery of platinum from wastes.

 Reactions

 Using salt metathesis reactions, potassium hexachloroplatinate is converted to a variety of quaternary ammonium and related lipophilic salts.
 These include tetrabutylammonium salt (NBu_{4})_{2}PtCl_{6}, which has been investigated as a catalyst.

 Reduction of potassium hexachloroplatinate with hydrazine dihydrochloride gives the corresponding tetrachloroplatinate salt.

 Potassium hexachloroplatinate reacts with aqueous ammonia to give chloropentammineplatinum chloride: